lyrra/guilemacs/README.rst

-In essence this is a rebase attempt of Robin Templetons 2015 work on replacing the emacs interpreter/compiler written in C+elisp with an guile based version.
+In essence this is a rebase attempt of Robin Templeton's 2015 work on replacing the emacs interpreter/compiler written in C+elisp with an guile based version.